joy-kissell/hamster-bites/README.md

 8.removed duplicates and plural versions of foods from df\
 9.converted data types of df: food (string), type (categorical), safe (boolean), controversial (boolean), notes (string)\
-10.basic stats and category breakdown with count and percentages of dangerous and controversial foods calculated
+10.basic stats and category breakdown with count and percentages of dangerous and controversial foods calculated 11.created a tree map of food type and safety status
     **TODO: data visualization**
     -create bar charts with basic stats
     -make some aggregation/pivot tables to make charts